Wandeon/Metrica-Fleet/ENTERPRISE_RESILIENCE_AUDIT.md

 - Need: Automated chaos testing in staging

 #### 5. **No Rate Limiting**
-- What if device polls too frequently?
+- What if device poll interval overrides are misconfigured and wake low-power hardware too often despite event-driven triggers?
 - What if monitoring overwhelms database?
 - What if alert storm floods on-call?
 - Need: Rate limits at every level